FORC volunteers putting in new trail at Stephen's Park in Moline.

-From Westbrook to Scott County Park to Sunderbruch to Illiniwek.
+From Westbrook to Scott County Park to Sunderbruch to Stephen's Park to Illiniwek.
 Ride between and then ride all of our local mountain bike trails under your own power.
-All in the same day.
-70 miles total distance with 23 miles of singletrack.
+All in the same day. +70 miles total distance with 24 miles of singletrack.

 New semi-permanent signage being installed at WBP.

 UPDATE (6/19/15): The 202 loop is now fully connected to the 101 loop and ready for tires!
 This brings the total amount of singletrack at the park up to 3.4 miles.
 If you are in the neighborhood stop by and check it out.

 Trail is still being constructed at Westbrook Park.
 FORC has partnered with the City of Dewitt to design, build, and maintain a system of singletrack trail at the park for use by mountain bikes as well as hikers and other foot traffic.

 Five loops (101, 102, 201, 202, & 205) are now signed and open for riding which brings the total amount of new trail to 3.4 miles.
 However, we still need your help!
 Keep an eye on the Westbrook Park sub forum and the FORC Facebook page for announcements of upcoming trail work days.
 Also, a big thank you to all the volunteers who have already put their sweat into the trail system!